FlorianFreudiger/Minecraft-Timeline-Switcher/README.md

 If you are just switching between vanilla versions players can use the normal Minecraft Launcher to switch versions themselves or players can automate it:

-To automatically switch versions and install mods create a MultiMC / Prism Launcher instance by following the [packwiz-installer instructions](https://packwiz.infra.link/tutorials/installing/packwiz-installer/).
+To automatically switch versions and install mods: create a MultiMC / Prism Launcher instance by following the [packwiz-installer instructions](https://packwiz.infra.link/tutorials/installing/packwiz-installer/).
 A webserver is needed to host the pack files.
 Therefore, a directory inside the web root needs to be accessible by this program, for example by hosting a web server on the same host or by mounting the directory remotely.